Get Tickets for Wimbledon Tennis: How to Enter the Ballot for 2020

 How to Obtain Wimbledon Tickets

-To get tickets for the Wimbledon tennis tournement at their original price, you need to think ahead.
+To get tickets for the Wimbledon tennis tournament at their original price, you need to think ahead.
 Enter the online ballot now for the 2020 championship.

 - Complete your entry as soon as possible.
 You don't want to miss the December closing date just because you've been distracted by Christmas celebrations.

-- Keep an eye out for the results of the postal ballot in February/ March.
+- Keep an eye out for the results of the ballot in February/ March.
 If you know you will be away from home, get a friend to check your mail for you.
 Failure to formally accept the offer in time will result in tickets being re-offered to another entrant in the ballot.
 I use this free to remind me when the special letter with the ballot results is likely to arrive. appointment planner app

 - If you're not successful in the ballot, try queuing on the day.
 Get there early and be prepared to wait in line for several hours.

 You could buy a hospitality package via a tour operator that includes tickets to the tournament.
 However the tickets you obtain in this way will have their price inflated to include a large profit for the operator.
 It is not just scammers that take advantage of the huge demand there is for Wimbledon tennis fortnight.